tasmota/docs/docs/Getting-Started.md

 To put the ESP into Programming Mode:

-1. Disconnect serial-to-USB adapter and power
+1. Disconnect serial programmer and power
 2. Bridge GPIO0 and GND (by pressing the on-board button or connection with a wire)
-3. Connect the serial-to-USB adapter to your computer
+3. Connect the serial programmer to your computer
 4. After a few seconds disconnect GPIO0 from GND (release button or remove the wire connection).
 On devices that do not provide the GPIO0 connected button, it may be easier to leave the wired bridge in place throughout the entire flashing process (erase & upload).
 Doing so will not create any problems.
 After the firmware is uploaded successfully, remove the bridge.
 This allows the device to boot normally.

 ??? tip "esptool.py programming mode test"